Vincent Pastore: 2008–2026: Return to Broadway and reality show roles

+In 2008, Pastore joined the cast of General Hospital as Maximus Giambetti, the father of two other characters on the show.
+On this program he once again played a mobster.
+He had roles in 2008's College Road Trip and Our Last Days as Children.
+He also starred in the 2008 film Dough Boys and served as associate producer on the film.

 Pastore was featured as a contestant on the January 2008 edition of Celebrity Apprentice.
 In the second week, he participated in raising $52,286 by selling hot dogs on a Manhattan street for the Lustgarten Foundation for Pancreatic Research.
 In a task of selling Broadway show tickets, with Pastore as project manager, he led his team to raise $33,300 for charity.
 In the fifth week, he got into a faked, blow-out conflict with the project manager of the task, Piers Morgan, to see if he could get the women to let him on their team to spy on them.
 The episode had played out like an episode of The Sopranos, with Pastore switching allegiances multiple times.
 Pastore was deliberately "ratted out" to the women by Morgan in the end, to make Pastore look bad to the women.
 While Pastore and the men then lost their task, before Trump even lifted a finger to fire anyone that week, Pastore resigned from the show and Trump eventually accepted Pastore's resignation after trying to convince him to stay.
 The show ended with a sequence based on the series finale of The Sopranos, ending abruptly before Pastore could give the customary end-of-show interview in the cab.
-The week-6 episode begins with Pastore meeting his ex-wife Nancy in a restaurant and presenting her the check he received for being project manager for $50,000, in memory of her husband, Mitchell Burke's memorial fund with the Lustgarden Foundation.
+The week-6 episode begins with Pastore meeting his ex-wife Nancy in a restaurant and presenting her the check he received for being project manager for $50,000, in memory of her husband Mitchell Burke's memorial fund with the Lustgarden Foundation.